owncloud-archive/doc-index-org/index.rst

 If you find an error or omission in any of the manuals, we welcome your bug reports and contributions.
 Please see :doc:`howto_contribute` for instructions.

+Starting with ownCloud 8.0, the community and enterprise server administration manuals are combined.

 ------------
 ownCloud 8.2